Smart Timing Synchronization for Small Data Transmission: Results

 \subsection{Simulation Settings}

-We use the LTE-M specifications for our simulations.
-We perform link-level simulations by emulating the BS and UE transceivers in their entirety at the physical layer.
+We perform link-level simulations by emulating the base station and UE transceivers in their entirety at the physical layer.
 We list the fixed settings of our simulations in Table~\ref{table:sim_settings}.
-Note that the signal of interest is the CRS, and hence we consider a unidirectional transmission link (i.e., only the downlink) with the BS and the UE as the transmitter and receiver, respectively.
+Note that since only a downlink reference signal is of interest, we consider a unidirectional transmission link with the base station and the UE as the transmitter and receiver, respectively.

 We use the system model described in Section~\ref{sec:system_model}.
-We use a variable cell size between typical urban cell radius of $1.5$~km and a larger macro cell with radius of up to $5$~km.
-We use three different path loss models for large-scale fading, the urban micro (UMi), urban macro (UMa), and rural macro (RMa), which we obtain from the 5G channel models presented in TR 38.901~\cite{tr_38901}.
+We use a variable $r_\text{cell}$ between a typical urban cell radius of $1.5$~km and a larger macro cell with a radius of up to $5$~km.
+We use three different path loss models for large-scale fading: the urban micro (UMi), urban macro (UMa), and rural macro (RMa), which we obtain from the 5G channel models presented in TR 38.901~\cite{tr_38901}.
 To avoid repetitiveness, we do not regurgitate the path loss expressions, which can be found in~\cite[Sec.
 7.4]{tr_38901}.
 We use the path-loss exponent of the testing model as an input to \itapx~and \itaps~when testing the robustness of our methods to perform under unseen conditions.
-Note that in a practical implementation, this corresponds to a \textit{best-guess} estimate of the path-loss exponent made by the BS and signaled dynamically to the UE.
+Note that in a practical implementation, this corresponds to a \textit{best-guess} estimate of the path-loss exponent made by the base station and signaled dynamically to the UE.